hatv/datafirst/4.applicationdeveloper/readme.md

 3. Click on the **SDK for Node.js** icon <img src="./media/image8.png" width="37" height="37" />

-4. Create a name the service and the host. *Note: The host name needs to be unique.
+4. Create a name for the service and the host. *Note: The host name needs to be unique.
 If you receive an error message it is likely that the host name you created is already in use.*

 5. Choose the default pricing plan and click “**Create**” at the bottom of the page.